Contact Us Today (424) 372-3112

 Penal Code 209 PC aggravated kidnapping will be charged when the factors of simple kidnapping are satisfied, but additional more severe conditions are met, including:

-• making a demand for ransom to return kidnapping victim;
+• making a demand for ransom to return the kidnapping victim;

 • kidnapping of a child under 14 years old;